Classic Motorcycle Build

 motorcycle safety gear and why you should be wearing it

-If you're wearing an open face helmet with sunglasses, look for ones designed for wind protection.
+If your bike doesn't have a windshield and you're wearing an open face helmet, look for sunglasses designed for wind protection.

 safety glasses for motorcycle riders

-Mechanic's safety glasses also work well, plus they have crack resistant lenses.
+Mechanic's safety glasses (clear or tinted) also work well, plus they have crack resistant lenses.

 Wind Noise and Hearing Loss